ami-day/foodbook/README.md

 </h1>

 <p align="center">
 Foodbook is a personal project that I have been working on as a hobby in order to explore my interest in app development.

-It is a social media app which makes use of Google Places API to find restaurants nearby, provide details on those restaurants (e.g. rating, reviews) and list which restaurants friends are going to.</p>
+<p align="center">It is a social media app which makes use of Google Places API
+to find restaurants nearby, provide details on those restaurants (e.g. rating, reviews) and list which restaurants friends are going to.</p>

 <p align="center">A significant part of this work has involved self-learning a new language (JavaScript) and framework (React Native), in addition to researching and implementing Firebase Authentication and a RealTime Database.</p>